 Another advantage to a route planner is that it gives your sales team the flexibility of planning their field activities well in advance.
 Create a route map, decide the distance to travel that day, identify customers and opportunities on the route, and make budgets accordingly.

 This provides a structured approach that can make the team more efficient.
-You can ensure that you’re focusing on prospects who have a higher probability of buying, resulting in higher revenue.
+You can ensure that you’re focusing on prospects who have a higher probability of buying that results in generating higher revenue.

 Field reps can make sure they don’t miss out on important details